Toba-O/toba-o.github.io/README.md

 - To-do
   - Add Google Form for Contact
   - Fix Tips and Tricks layout
+  - Look into Geocoding and users location's aqi
 ### Presentation
 - Talk about leveraging css and js
   - API's